Bipasha-Garg/Analysing_Citation_Networks/Report.md

     Major analysis is performed on dataset of 5000 points and 12000 points over the years`1900-2023` majorly.

+Metrics calculated for 25500 datapoints:

+    1. Number of Strongly Connected Components: 11861

+    2. Average Clustering Coefficient: 0.032850756246654275

+    3. Number of Communities: 2554

+    4. The graph is not strongly connected.

+    5. no. of node: 11866

+    6. no. of edges: 18784

 Metrics calculated for 12000 datapoints:

     1. Number of Strongly Connected Components: 5489